AI Global Governance (3rd Edition)

 What is the fee and what is included?

-AIGG in Brussels€1500.
-This fee includes access to all sessions, learning materials and a 3-month access to the digital learning platform, lunch, coffee and refreshments throughout the programme, as well as a reception and social activities in Brussels.
+For the 2026 edition, the tuition fee has been set at 1800 EUR, which covers participation in all sessions, thematic visits, learning materials and a three-month access to the digital learning platform, as well as lunch, coffee and refreshments throughout the programme, a reception, the group dinner, and social activities in Brussels.

 Please note that we cannot sponsor participants through scholarships or tuition waivers.